microsoft/PSRule/docs/commands/PSRule/en-US/Set-PSRuleOption.md

 ### -Path

 The path to a YAML file where options will be set.
-By default the current working path (`$PWD`) is used.

 Either a directory or file path can be specified.
 When a directory is used, `ps-rule.yaml` will be used as the file name.